haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 When the file system is organized as a directory tree, filenames are specified by one of two methods:

 - **absolute path** names always start at the root directory and are unique
-  - In UNIX the components of the path are separated by /, whilein Windows the separator is \ .
+  - in UNIX the components of the path are separated by / (forward slash), in Windows the separator is \ (backslash).
-    - The same path name would be:
+    - the same path name would be:
-      - Windows \usr\sss\forensics
+      - Windows `\usr\sss\forensics`
-      - UNIX /usr/sss/forensics
+      - UNIX `/usr/sss/forensics`
 - **relative path** names, used in conjunction with the concept of the current working directory

 ## EXT4